synesthesiam/docker-mozillatts/README.md

 * `model/<LANGUAGE>/vocoder/scale_stats.npy` (optional)

 If the sample rates between the model and vocoder don't match, the audio will be [interpolated](https://github.com/mozilla/TTS/issues/520).

+### Docker Download Cache

+When building the Docker image, the `download` directory may contain architecture-specific Python wheels.
+The `download/amd64` directory, for example, will be used with pip's `--find-links` on `x86_64` systems.
+If the `NOAVX` environment variable is not empty, then wheels in `download/<ARCHITECTURE>/noavx` will overwrite those in the parent directory.

+The `download/shared` directory is used for all architectures.
+If a `requirements.txt` file is present there, it is used to install dependencies for MozillaTTS.
+This can be used to exclude Tensorflow, etc., or to use specific package versions.

 ### Use Docker buildx